 My background: My experience includes a mix of journalism and nonprofit communications.
 As a journalist, I have covered stories in the U.S. and internationally, writing for The Birmingham News, the Dubuque Telegraph Herald, the Orange County Register, IRIN (the former humanitarian news service for the UN), and Ecuador’s La Hora.
 As a communications professional, I have led video projects, redesigned newsletter programs, spearheaded social media and forged content partnerships for organizations including the World Bank, CGAP, 1,000 Days, InterAction and Nuba Reports, a journalism nonprofit covering Sudan’s under-reported stories.

-Stock has a master’s in public service from the Clinton School of Public Service at the University of Arkansas, and a B.S. in journalism from Northwestern’s Medill School of Journalism.
-In addition to her love for writing, Stock enjoys designing and facilitating meetings, and runs a D.C.-based facilitation group.
+I have a master’s in public service from the Clinton School of Public Service at the University of Arkansas, and a B.S. in journalism from Northwestern’s Medill School of Journalism.

 Ask me about: Writing, meeting facilitation, yoga and raising a toddler